hannah-birch/hannah-birch.github.io/pages/resume.md

 ## Content strategist/site editor – Metropolitan Transportation Authority
 _December 2019 - present_

 I’m on the digital services team at the MTA, where we work to make [new.mta.info](https://new.mta.info/) and the MYmta apps more rider-centric.
-We’re the first in-house team to manage distinct digital products, following along-established workflow of depending on contractors for this work.
+We’re the first in-house team to manage distinct digital products, following a long-established workflow of depending on contractors for this work.

 I write, edit, and oversee the creation of content on the MTA site, with a focus on helping our readers get the information they’re looking for.
 I work with developers on new features for the site and CMS, and I strategize around content and design with our UX designer and product manager.
-I also meet with stakeholders across the 50,000-person organization to gather requirements, manage expectations, and deliver exceptional products.
+I also meet with stakeholders across the 74,000-person organization to gather requirements, manage expectations, and deliver exceptional products.

 ## Production Editor — ProPublica